Teradata/developer-resources/docs/glossary.md

 ### cloud service provider (CSP)

 A company that delivers computing resources over the internet, on demand.
 These resources can include Infrastructure as a Service, Platform as a Service, or Software as a Service.
+The AI Unlimited engine is deployed on your CSP.

 <a id="glo-cluster"></a>
-### compute cluster
+### cluster

 A group of interconnected computers that work together as a single system for enhanced processing power, scalability, and reliability.
+The AI Unlimited engine is deployed on a cluster on your CSP.

 ## D <a id="d"></a>